Norman King'oo Wambua: Early life and education

 He was born in 1952 in Kathiani, Makueni County, in the Diocese of Wote.
 He attended Enzai Primary School from 1962 to 1969.
 His family relocated to Kitale in Trans-Nzoia County and he attended Kitale Day Secondary School (today: St. Anthony Secondary School), from 1970 until 1973.
 He then joined Thongoto Teachers' College in Kikuyu in 1974 graduating in 1976.

 From 1979 until 1981, he studied in Form 5 and 6 at Tindinyo College, which was a Minor Seminary under the Diocese of Kakamega.
-In 1982, he joined St. Augustine Senior Seminary in Mabanga, Bungoma, Kenya, where he pursued philosophical studies.
-He left Mabanga in 1984 and in August the same year he joined St. Thomas Aquinas seminary Nairobi for theological studies.
+In 1982, he joined Saint Augustine Senior Seminary in Mabanga, Bungoma, Kenya, where he pursued philosophical studies.
+He left Mabanga in 1984 and in August the same year he joined Saint Thomas Aquinas seminary Nairobi for theological studies.

 Priesthood

 He was ordained priest on 22 May 1988, by the late Bishop John Christopher Mahon.
-Father Norman King’oo Wambua was posted to St. Augustine’s Cathedral Parish in Lodwar, in Turkana County, serving there from May 1988 until September 1990.
+Father Norman King’oo Wambua was posted to Saint Augustine's Cathedral Parish in Lodwar, in Turkana County, serving there from May 1988 until September 1990.
 Then Bishop Mahon sent him to Ireland for further studies where he pursued Systematic Theology and came back to the Diocese in 1992.
 When he returned to Kenya, the Bishop sent him to serve as the Parish Priest at Kanamkemer Parish in Lodwar Town, where he worked from 1992 until 1995.
 He was then appointed as the principal of Kakuma High School where he worked until 1997.